 - A whine is a request for attention.

-As your dog’s parent, you will come to recognize their different sounds and what each one means.
-If you are a new dog owner, this may take a little time, but as you get to know your dog, and through a process of trial and error, you will be able to interpret Shih Tzu’s vocalizations!
+As your dog’s parent, you will recognize their different sounds and what each one means.
+If you are a new dog owner, this may take a little time, but as you get to know your dog through trial and error, you can interpret Shih Tzu’s vocalizations!

 Do Shih Tzus Bark A Lot?

-The Shih Tzu can easily become a problem barker, most commonly problem barking occurs for one of the following reasons:
+The Shih Tzu can quickly become a problem barker.
+Most commonly, problem barking occurs for one of the following reasons:

 - Attention seeking